open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/kubernetes/on-prem.md

 {%note%}

-Airflow runs the pods with linux user name as airflow and linux user id as 50000.
+Airflow runs the pods with linux username as airflow and linux user id as 50000.

 {%/note%}